thecristen/phone-your-rep-api/README.md

 ####Seeding the data
 Many of the offices have coordinates preloaded in the seed data.
 Any that don't will automatically be geocoded during seeding.

 The `geocoder` gem allows you to do some geocoding without an API key.
-It will probably be enough for development.
+It will probably be enough for seeding and development.
 However, if you want to use your own API key for geocoding, you can configure it in `config/initializers/geocoder.rb`.
 You will also need to check this file for deployment, as it's configured to access an environment variable for the API key in production.

 If you don't want to geocode any of the offices at all, comment out this line in office_location.rb
 ```ruby